Nana-Nkym/masterplan/README.md

-#Dance if youwanna dance
+#Dance if you wanna dance
-Please, broter, take a chance
+Please, brother, take a chance